 The Audit Committee was established in accordance with Section 3(a)(58)(A) of the Exchange Act by the Board to oversee and appraise our accounting and financial reporting processes, the audit process, our process for monitoring compliance with laws, regulations and our Code of Conduct and Code of Ethics, and the quality and integrity of our financial statements and reports.
-In addition, the Audit Committee oversees the qualification, selection, independence and performance of our independent registered public accounting firm and recommends to the Board the appointment of our independent registered public accounting firm.
-Our Audit Committee is also responsible for reviewing and approving all related person transactions, including transactions with executive officers and directors, for potential conflicts of interests or other improprieties.
+In addition, the Audit Committee oversees the qualification, selection, independence and performance of our independent registered public accounting firm and recommends to the Board the appointment of our independent registered public accounting firm and approving all related person transactions, including transactions with executive officers and directors, for potential conflicts of interests or other improprieties.